US probing Virginia fatal crash involving Tesla suspected of running on automated driving system

 The agency hasn't made public the results of the special crash investigation teams.
 At least two of the investigations involved Teslas running beneath tractor-trailers crossing in front of them.

-In addition to the special crash investigation teams, NHTSA has opened at least six formal investigations into Tesla safety problems during the past three years.
+In addition to the special crash investigations, NHTSA has opened at least six formal investigations into Tesla safety problems during the past three years.

+See also: Man suspected of intentionally driving Tesla off cliff on Pacific Coast Highway

 Investigators are looking into Teslas that can crash into parked emergency vehicles while running on the Autopilot driver-assist system, emergency braking for no reason, suspension failures, steering wheels that can fall off, steering failures, and front seat belts that may not be connected properly.